Radioactive waste IS NOT safe for people, not safe for communities, and not safe for the environment!

 The Stop Lynas campaign started in March 2011 in response to the thousands of Malaysians uniting together to say no to Australian rare earth miner, Lynas Rare Earths (formally Lynas Corporations).
-The Lynas Advanced Materials Plant (LAMP) – a rare earth processing plant that is now operating in Kuantan, Malaysia, is dumping more than one million metric tonnes of toxic and radioactive waste on their lives, livelihoods, the environment and the health of future generations.
+The Lynas Advanced Materials Plant (LAMP) – a rare earth processing plant that is now operating in Kuantan, Malaysia, will dump by 2023 more than one million metric tonnes of toxic and radioactive waste that affects lives, livelihoods, the environment and the health of future generations.

 Since 2014, AID/WATCH has supported the Australian-Malaysian Stop Lynas campaign and is currently collaborating with Sahabat Alam Malaysia (SAM) / Friends’ of the Earth Malaysia, Save Malaysia Stop Lynas campaign and Conservation Council of Western Australia.

-The campaign is calling on the Malaysian government and its relevant agencies to ensure that there is complete transparency, public feedback and consultations before approving any permanent disposal facility (PDF) of Lynas Corporation for its water leach purification residue (WLP) which contains radioactive wastes.
-And for Lynas to remove all its radioactive waste from Malaysia under their original licence conditions and legal undertakings
+The Stop Lynas campaign is calling on the Malaysian government and its relevant agencies to ensure that there is complete transparency, public feedback and consultations – noting that the Western Australian Government has required Lynas to transport ALL of its wastes from its proposed Kalgoorlie processing plant back to Mt Weld for disposal in accordance with its low-level radioactive waste management plan – we demand Lynas removes all its radioactive waste from Malaysia under their original licence conditions and legal undertakings.

 WHO IS LYNAS RARE EARTHS?